Performance

 labs(

-x = "Sample Size",
+x = "Sample size",

-y = "Execution Time (minutes)",
+y = "Execution time (in s)",

-color = "Focal Period"
+color = "Observation period"

 ) +